Graffiti artists sue Monty Python star over mural knockoff

 The artists accuse Gilliam and the film's production and release partners, including Voltage Pictures and Amplify, of "blatant misappropriation" of their mural in the movie, "The Zero Theorem."

-The lawsuit, filed on Wednesday in federal court in Chicago, comes as the film is set for release in U.S. theatres next month.
+The lawsuit, filed on Wednesday in federal court in Chicago, comes as the film is set for release in U.S. theaters next month.

 The plaintiffs said that Gilliam has demonstrated a "repeated disregard" for copyright law.